Azure-Samples/lab-instructions/EMEA-2021-AppIntegrationMSAL.md

 ### Bonus

 1. In ASP.NET Core, web apps have several flavors, MVC, Razor, and Blazor Web server.
-You have created above a Razor assembly by using the **webapp2** template.
-You can also try the **mvc2** one.
+You have created above a Razor assembly by using the **webapp** template.
+You can also try the **mvc** one.